AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/ess-manage-data-filters.md

 1. Select the table that contains the metrics you want to filter.

-   For example, if you want to filter your **Total number of orders** metric and it's built on the **orders** table, you'd select that table.
+   For example, if you want to filter your **Total number of orders** metric and it is built on the **orders** table, select that table.

 1. Name the Filter Set.

 1. Add all relevant filters.

-    For example, if we only wanted to include orders with a status of complete in our **Total number of orders** metric, we would apply a filter that excludes all orders that don\'t have status = complete.
+    For example, if we only wanted to include orders with a status of complete in our **Total number of orders** metric, we would apply a filter that excludes all orders that don't have status = complete.

 1. Verify your filter logic and that parentheses and operators are placed correctly: e.g., `\[A\] AND \[B\]; (\[A\] OR \[B\]) AND \[C\]`.